asuto4ka/html/README.md

   Once a user is deleted, you can no longer: create a user with the same name, send this user messages, re-create it etc. The deleted users don't appear in the users lists.

 ![alt text](./img/admin_admin.PNG)

+# Web site security remarks

+For all of the security features we suppose that the site is running under an SSL connection.

+## Sanitizing user inputs

+## CSRF Tokens